 WHEREAS, the Duchesne County Commissioners, after recessing their hearing on April 15, 2024, re-opened the public hearing to consider the proposed ordinance on July 8, 2024 and found, pursuant to Section 8-3-3 of the zoning ordinance, that the failure of the Planning Commission to make a timely recommendation constitutes a negative recommendation; and

-WHEREAS, the Duchesne County Commissioners recessed the public hearing until July 29, 2024 and scheduled work sessions for July 15 and 22, 2024 to seek consensus on the proposed ordinance.
+WHEREAS, the Duchesne County Commissioners recessed the public hearing until July 29, 2024 and scheduled work sessions for July 15 and 22, 2024 to seek consensus on the proposed ordinance; and

+WHEREAS, the Duchesne County Commissioners recessed the public hearing until September 16, 2024 and conducted work sessions on August 19 and 26, 2024 to seek consensus on the proposed ordinance.

+WHEREAS, the Duchesne County Commissioners recessed the public hearing until October 21, 2024 and conducted work sessions on September 30 and October 7, 2024 to seek consensus on the proposed ordinance.

 NOW, THEREFORE, BE IT HEREBY ORDAINED BY THE BOARD OF COUNTY COMMISSIONERS that: